wasauce/AirCloud-arduino/README.md

 5. **All Done!**

    The AirCloud will now have the top two lights (Power and Wifi) light up.
-The other 2 will change to black.
+The data light will later light up.
 The Cloud will now do it's Setup Dance and walk through some colors.
 Then, if all things are working, you should see it start to count up to the current AQI from your SensorID.

+Note -- if you unplug your AirCloud, the settings you just input will be saved.

 Note - the AirCloud shows AQI levels that have been corrected according to the US EPA correction equation.
 Details below and on the PurpleAir website